What is a Makerspace?

 How much does it cost?

-For library staff to assist with the design, there is an extra $10 charge.
+For library staff to assist with the design, there is an extra $1 charge.
+Designs that are submitted must be glowforge-compatible.
+Designs that need to be converted by staff will cost an additional $5.
 Patrons are allowed four hours of engrave/cut time per week.

 Disclaimer